KhaleelSH/flutter_ui/readme.md

 ## Getting Started
+Every week, I choose a simple single page mobile design, and I implement it in Flutter.
-This project is a starting point for Flutter UI application.
+This project contains all Flutter UI pages.